 - Salvadorian American Leadership and Education Fund

 The lenders below offer student loans undocumented students may qualify for.
-This is not an endorsement for these loans and we urge you to carefully read terms and conditions before accepting any loans.
+This is not an endorsement of these loans and we urge you to carefully read the terms and conditions before accepting any loans.

-- Parent Achiever Loan from Key Bank and Sallie Mae are designed to help parents and sponsors pay education expenses for students attending an undergraduate or graduate institution.
+- Parent Achiever Loans from Key Bank and Sallie Mae is designed to help parents and sponsors pay education expenses for students attending an undergraduate or graduate institution.
 The parent or sponsor must be a U.S. citizen.

 - GreenNote is an innovative new company that was built to help students obtain loans for education via social networking rather than through traditional lending methods.

-An additional resource about financial aid and scholarships for undocumented students is the FinAid’s The Smart Student Guide to Financial Aid.
+An additional resource about financial aid and scholarships for undocumented students is FinAid’s The Smart Student Guide to Financial Aid.

 Students Who Have Received Deferred Action for Childhood Arrivals (DACA)

-Undocumented students who have applied and received Deferred Action for Childhood Arrivals (DACA), should submit the California Dream Act Application for consideration for financial aid.
+Undocumented students who have applied for and received Deferred Action for Childhood Arrivals (DACA), should submit the California Dream Act Application for consideration for financial aid.